AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 > [!NOTE]
 >
 >This CSS targets the legacy CKEditor-based author surface only.
-It has no effect inside the MarkupEditor (ProseMirror), which uses a shadow DOM.
+It has no effect inside the New Editor (ProseMirror), which uses a shadow DOM.

-### New MarkupEditor: `css` in `registerPlugin`
+### New Editor: `css` in `registerPlugin`

-The MarkupEditor renders inside a **shadow DOM**, which isolates it from all page-level styles, including AEM `clientlibs`.
-To inject CSS into the MarkupEditor's author surface, pass a `css` string as part of the `PluginConfig` returned by your plugin factory.
+The New Editor renders inside a **shadow DOM**, which isolates it from all page-level styles, including AEM `clientlibs`.
+To inject CSS into the New Editor's author surface, pass a `css` string as part of the `PluginConfig` returned by your plugin factory.

 The CSS is injected as a `<style>` tag directly inside the editor's shadow root each time an editor instance is created.